 The MyKey system will allow everyone to link their account with other MyKey accounts.
 This will allow for simple reloading or transfers of account balances for linked accounts using the MyKey mobile app or MyKey customer website.

 IndyGo is beginning the process to implement a network of 400+ retail locations across Marion County where customers will be able to buy and reload MyKey fare cards.
 In the future, all plastic MyKey fare cards will have pre-printed barcodes included that will allow for reloading at participating retail locations.

-It is expected that card sales at retail locations will be available in early-Spring 2020.
 More details will be announced at a later date.